 It's common for nonprofit organizations to adopt a main model and to add other models to fully serve their organization's needs.
 For example, religious organizations have slightly different rules than nonprofits.
 A religious school may adopt the Carver governance model for running their basic operations.
 They may add a religious board to ensure that the organization remains in keeping with their mission and vision.
 They may also add an advisory board to ensure that they have the legal and financial expertise that they need on the board.
 In addition, they may add a charity board to focus on fundraising and using those funds to better serve the community.

-The Cortex Board of Governance model was designed for the purpose of focusing on the value that the organization can bring to the community.
+The Cortex Board of Governance Model was designed to focus on the value that the organization can bring to the community.
 The main duties of the board of directors under this model are to clarify and establish outcomes to help the organization achieve success.
 Their duties include defining standards and expectations for performance to meet the objectives of the organization.

 The Consensus Board Governance model is also called the Process Model.
 This model is a form of the Cooperative Model that nonprofit organizations use.
 It gives all board members equal votes, responsibilities and liabilities.
 The Consensus Board Governance model works best for small corporations that don't have major shareholders.